Opinion polling for the 2024 United Kingdom general election

 Opinion polling for the 2024 United Kingdom general election was carried out by various organisations to gauge voting intention.
 Most of the polling companies listed are members of the British Polling Council (BPC) and abide by its disclosure rules.
-The opinion polls listed range from the previous election on 12 December 2019 to the election on Thursday, 4 July 2024.
+The opinion polls listed range from the previous election on 12 December 2019 to the election on 4 July 2024.

 Graphical summaries

 The Conservatives led the polls for the two years following the 2019 general election, which included Brexit, the onset of the COVID-19 pandemic and vaccine rollout during the leadership of Boris Johnson.
 Labour took a lead following the Partygate scandal and maintained this through the Liz Truss and Rishi Sunak premierships until the 2024 election.